 Please Note: All international qualifications are subject to a qualification equivalency check via NARIC.

 To find out more about the student funding available from LJMU as well as government grants and loans and targeted support for students with children/dependants or disabilities, go to Scholarships Bursaries and Fees

 Different funding arrangements will apply if you are from Scotland, Wales, Northern Ireland or other countries in the EU.
 If you normally live in Scotland, Wales or Northern Ireland you will still be eligible for loans for tuition fees as well as grants and/or bursaries plus loans for living costs.
 It's just that the amounts available may different to those stated here as these apply to applicants who live in England.

 LJMU's scholarships are open to all full-time Home and EU undergraduates that are liable to pay tuition fees.
 These awards are not income assessed, and if successful you will be awarded a scholarship for each year of your course worth between £1,000 and £10,000.
 This money does not need to be repaid and it's up to you to decide what you want to spend it on.

 LJMU bursaries are means-tested, which means your household income must be below a certain level in order for you to qualify for this funding.

-In 2016/2017, eligible students will receive an annual cash bursary of £500 for students with a household income below £25,000.
 The money you receive does not have to be repaid and is intended to help you meet some of the costs associated with being a student.
 You will receive a bursary for each year of your course providing you still meet the eligibility criteria.

 Like most universities, LJMU charges an annual tuition fee of £9,000 for most of our degrees.